What is a nutritionist?

 Believe it or not, there are no specific entry requirements to become a nutritionist.
 Because it’s an advisory position, anyone can assume the role of a ‘health coach’ or ‘nutrition expert’, even if they’re only basing their advice on personal experience and knowledge.

 With all that said, however, most nutritionists do have qualifications, and many have more than one.
-There are a broad range of courses to help you become a fully qualified nutritionist, and you may also need a degree in nutritional science if you hope to register with the Association for Nutrition (AfN) – the gold standard in the industry.
+There are a broad range of nutrition focused courses to help you become a fully qualified nutritionist, and you may also need a degree in nutritional science if you hope to register with the Association for Nutrition (AfN) – the gold standard in the industry.

 If you have your sights set on a top career as a nutritionist, you may want to consider a relevant undergraduate degree.
 To get registered with the AfN, you can take a degree in a number of areas relating to the nutrition profession, including sports nutrition, nutrition and exercise, public health nutrition and food science.